Sin7Y/ola-lang/docs/ola-language/data-types.md

 `String` can be initialized with a string literal Strings can be concatenated and compared equal, no other operations are allowed on strings. string types can be converted to fields types and vice versa.

+{% hint style="info" %}
-Note: The string type currently occupies one field for each byte in the underlying virtual machine, and there may be optimizations for this in the future.
+&#x20;The string type currently occupies one field for each byte in the underlying virtual machine, and there may be optimizations for this in the future.
+{% endhint %}

 ```solidity
 fn test1(string s) -> (bool) {